sandialabs/PyRIID/README.md

 **Thank you** to the U.S. Department of Energy, National Nuclear Security Administration, Office of Defense Nuclear Nonproliferation Research and Development (DNN R&D) for funding that has led to version `2.x`.

-Additionally, **thank you** the following individuals who have provided invaluable subject-matter expertise:
+Additionally, **thank you** to the following individuals who have provided invaluable subject-matter expertise:

 - Ben Maestas
 - Greg Thoreson